WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 Credit: Wikimedia

-The other material you’ll find playhouses made from made is high-density polyethylene (HDPE).
+The other material you’ll find playhouses made from is high-density polyethylene (HDPE).
 Plastic playhouses are popular because they’re:

 • Bright and bold